aarondls/affability/README.md

 ## Dependencies

 As of v1.0.1, affability automatically installs dialogflow.
-Should speech recognition be needed, the SpeechRecognition pakage needs to be installed.
+Should speech recognition be needed, the SpeechRecognition package needs to be installed.

 ```python
 pip install SpeechRecognition